 UP ISSI Guide to New Normal

 How do we embrace the new normal?
 Do we have protocols?
-Remember, General Community Quarantine (GCQ) could trigger the 2nd wave effect of the dreaded COVID-19.
-Affected people have reached the 3.5M mark as of this reading.
+General Community Quarantine (GCQ) could trigger the 2nd wave effect of the dreaded COVID-19.
+Affected people have reached the 15M mark globally as of this reading.

 “The most important implication of the breakneck changes currently under way, though, is that there’s no going back to normality.
 That train has left the station.
 The coronavirus isn’t going away.
 And even when there is a vaccine, the risk will endure,” (J. Naughton, 2020)

 Cited in March 2020, Anti-Spitting Act of 2020, which seeks to ban and penalize spitting, coughing and sneezing in public.
 Also, a New Normal Law is being pushed that will establish social distancing and health and hygiene protocols.
 For the working professionals, a proposed House Bill 6623 or the “New Normal for the Workplace and Public Spaces Act of 2020” aims to set standards and protocols to be adopted in the coming years.
 The local communities are already exercising this new normal habit though House Bills are not yet turned into laws.